- Why Cats Only

 Saturday 1-3pm PST

-Rider's Needy Cat Fund helps support other animal welfare organizations, treat and temporarily house injured stray cats, assist owners who have to choose euthanasia over treatment due to financial hardship, and contribute to local and national animal crisis.
+Donate:Our Needy Cat Fund helps treat and temporarily house injured stray cats, assist owners who would otherwise have to choose euthanasia over treatment due to financial hardship, and contribute to local and national animal crisis.
+Donations can be made any time at The Cat Doctor.

 Loving Memories: The Grieving Process